Z39.50 frequently asked questions

 OCLC Z39.50 Cataloging does not currently support the addition of cataloging records to WorldCat.
 OCLC is considering this enhancement for future development.

-Can I edit/delete full records or holdings information?
+Can I edit/delete full records?

 Does this service provide access to other OCLC databases?